About food allergies

 Eat a well-balanced and nutritious diet while pregnant or breastfeeding

 When you’re pregnant or breastfeeding, it’s important to eat a wide variety of healthy foods including fruit, vegies, grains, protein and dairy or calcium-enriched products.

 Avoiding foods that commonly cause allergies – for example, eggs and peanuts – while you’re pregnant or breastfeeding won’t reduce the risk of your baby developing allergies.
 In fact, avoiding too many foods can be dangerous, because your baby won’t get important nutrients.

 Breastmilk is best, so it’s recommended that you exclusively breastfeed your baby until it’s time to introduce solid foods at around 6 months old.
 It’s best to keep breastfeeding until your baby is at least 12 months old, if you can.

 Talk to a doctor or nurse about infant formula

 For parents bottle-feeding with infant formula, there’s no evidence that giving babies hydrolysed infant formula or partially hydrolysed infant formula (which is also called hypoallergenic or HA formula) instead of standard cow’s milk formula prevents allergies.
 But some evidence suggests that these formulas might help to manage cow’s milk allergy.

 Introducing allergenic solid foods early can reduce the risk of your child developing a food allergy.
-All babies, including babies with a high allergy risk, should have solid foods that cause allergies from around six months of age.
+All babies, including babies with a high allergy risk, should have solid foods that cause allergies from around 6 months of age.

 Your baby doesn’t need to avoid any particular allergenic foods.